 Strategic partnerships for stablecoin

 To support the stablecoin launch, Conflux is teaming up with Hong Kong-based fintech AnchorX and Chinese IT security firm Eastcompeace.
-The new , pegged to the Chinese yuan, is intended to enable cross-border transactions within China’s Belt and Road Initiative – the massive state-backed infrastructure and trade development program.
+The new token, pegged to the Chinese yuan, is intended to enable cross-border transactions within China’s Belt and Road Initiative – the massive state-backed infrastructure and trade development program.

 Conflux 3.0: bridging Web3 and real-world applications

 Conflux 3.0, set to launch in August, promises to process over 15,000 transactions per second.
-According to state media, the upgrade will include native support for AI agents, cross-border payments, batch settlement of real-world assets (), and lay the groundwork for a "digital highway" to power the next generation of applications.
+According to state media, the upgrade will include native support for on-chain AI agents, cross-border payments, batch settlement of real-world assets (), and lay the groundwork for a "digital highway" to power the next generation of Web3 applications.

 With regulatory greenlights, strong institutional partnerships, and aggressive tech upgrades, Conflux is positioning itself as China’s flagship blockchain infrastructure – balancing state compliance with open-access Web3 innovation.